SWIC-177/curriculum-content/week-14.md

 **NOTE:** We didn't fully solve the problem.
 Expect an update soon regarding that.

-1. See if you can devise a test to prove that it passes.
+~~1.
+See if you can devise a test to prove that it passes.
 I will grade lightly on this part.
 BTW, CoPilot is excellent at writing tests for you.
 Just ask it to do so.
-You may need to do: `npm i -D vitest` and add a script to your `package.json` to run the tests.
+You may need to do: `npm i -D vitest` and add a script to your `package.json` to run the tests.~~

 ---